 We will start the 10-week training with an orientation session mid June 2021.
 The purpose is to provide an opportunity for student trainees to meet program faculty and coordinator Ms. Katie Randall.
 Laboratory safety, work ethic, and training expectations will be discussed.

 The training period will begin mid-June (as coordinated with the sponsor) and end early August.

 On the last day of the training period, we will celebrate trainees’ completion of the program with a “mini symposium.”
 All student trainees, their sponsors, and the graduate students and/or postdocs who mentored student trainees will gather to recognize trainees’ achievement through their presentations.

 During the 10-week training period, the five student trainees will be required to attend group meetings and journal clubs taking place in their sponsor’s lab.
 In addition, they will be encouraged to attend seminars within and around CVRC.
 Among the seminars that are likely to interest undergraduate students, we emphasize summer research-in-progress seminars that are dedicated to summer students and medical students who engaged in research in the Department of Surgery as a training component sponsored by a NIH T35 grant.
 By attending the seminars, the undergraduate student trainees will meet other research trainees as well as faculty members from multiple training programs.

-All student trainees funded by the CVRC are strongly encouraged to present their research at the CVRC scientific poster fair held each year in early December.
+All student trainees funded by the CVRC are strongly encouraged to present their research at the CVRC scientific poster fair held each year in October.
 This event has proven to be highly successful, with research representing the broad disciplines of the many departments and schools of center members.
-It is held in the Atrium of the SMPH which provides an open area for exhibiting that is very accessible to faculty and students.
-In particular, because this facility is the learning center for all health sciences, the fair attracts researchers of many disciplines and levels.
 It allows for both formal and informal interactions among faculty and students in the cardiovascular sciences.